eduuh/eduuh/README.md

-Hi, I'm [Edwin Muraya!](http://eduuh.net), A .Net Developer and typescript Software Engineer.
+Hi, I'm Eduuh!, A .Net Developer and typescript Software Engineer.

 **Languages and Tools:**